Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, in an interview with Reuters on the sidelines of the UN General Assembly, NATO Secretary General Jens Stoltenberg said on September 19 that Ukraine is in dire need of air defense systems, including ammunition and spare parts.

-Mr Stoltenberg said the conflict was a “war of attrition” but not a stalemate, citing gains Ukraine had made after a counter-offensive that began in early June to try to retake territory from Russian forces.
+Mr Stoltenberg said the conflict was a “war of attrition” but not a stalemate, based on the gains Ukraine had made after a counter-offensive that began in early June to try to retake territory from Russian forces.

-World - At the UN, the President of Ukraine gave reasons for ending the conflict with Russia (Image 3).
+World - At the UN, the President of Ukraine stated the reason for ending the conflict with Russia (Photo 3).

 Ahead of a high-profile event at the UN General Assembly, President Zelensky visits wounded Ukrainian soldiers being treated at Staten Island University Hospital, New York, September 18, 2023.
 Photo: The Sun Daily

 On the Russian side, President Vladimir Putin did not attend this year's event.
 Instead, he was represented by Russian Foreign Minister Sergey Lavrov.
-Lavrov arrived in New York after an 11-hour, 40-minute flight from Moscow.
+Mr. Lavrov arrived in New York, after an 11-hour, 40-minute flight from Moscow.
 His journey was prolonged because "unfriendly" countries closed their airspace to Russian flights.

 Russia's top diplomat plans to hold about 20 bilateral meetings on the sidelines of the event.
 He will also meet with senior officials from international organizations, including UN Secretary-General Antonio Guterres.
 The highlight of Lavrov's schedule will be his speech to the UN General Assembly on September 23.